 Buildings Of Fussen

 While our purpose of visiting was schnapps tasting, I would be doing you a disservice not to share the beauty that lies behind the castle walls.
 There is no end to the charm.
-Fussen is what you dream of when romanticizing about European towns!
+Fussen is what you dream of when romanticizing European towns!

 You could spend an entire afternoon just wandering around town.
 I’ll give you fair warning, though, as small a town as it is, we got lost inside the walls.

 Where To Stay In Fussen